 Stay tuned and sign up for our mailing list to stay up-to-date on our public grants program!

-We will be announcing our next Grant Request for Proposals in the Fall.
+We will be announcing our next Grant Request for Proposals in early December 2017.
 See below for a few photos of what our previous grant recipients have done.

 California Arbor Week Celebration Program – Grants Awarded to 20 Community Groups

 California ReLeaf is pleased to announce that $50,000 in pass-through funding was awarded to 20 organizations for the 2017 California Arbor Week to celebrate the value of trees for all Californians.
 This program was generously funded by the USDA Forest Service and Pacific Gas & Electric.